ShurikenBy6YoungTechStudents/automata-project/frontend/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+This is an Automata theory defining the process of NFA and DFA using C++ as it based language process flow, frontend and backend like ReactJS and NodeJS for designing work progress of the webpage.